dougeby/IntuneDocs/intune/get-started-policies.md

 # Get started with creating policies

-One of the main goals when getting started with Intune is enrolling devices to make sure they comply with corporate policies.
-Compliance policies help you manage specialized device types, such as corporate-owned kiosks, and personal (Bring Your Own) devices, tablets, and user-less devices.
+Intune policies are a great way to enroll devices, and make sure they comply with your corporate policies.
+Compliance policies help manage specialized device types, such as corporate-owned kiosks, and personal (Bring Your Own) devices, tablets, and user-less devices.

 ![Compliance dashboard with little data](/intune/media/generic-compliance-dashboard.png)

-Manage mobile devices in the following areas using compliance policies:
+Mobile devices can be managed using compliance policies, including:

-* Regulate numbers of devices each user enrolls
+* Regulate the number of devices a user enrolls in Intune
-* Manage device settings (for example, device-level encryption, password length, camera usage)
+* Manage device settings, such as device-level encryption, password length, and camera usage
-* Deliver apps, email profiles, VPN profiles, etc.
+* Deliver apps, email profiles, VPN profiles, and more
 * Evaluate device-level criteria for security compliance policies

-You create compliance policies for each platform separately.
-For this exercise, we’ll stick to iOS.
+Compliance polidies are created for each platform, such as iOS, Android, Windows, and more.
+For this exercise, use iOS.
 The following policies are available for iOS devices:

 * PIN or password configuration
 * Device encryption